 “You’ve got to get over here,” Nolan was frantic.
-“We have a major problem”.
+“We have a major problem on our hands.”

 Halliday took a taxi as he did not drive.
 The contortions required to operate a car were too much for a man of his bulk.
 Reclining in the back seat, he indulged in his particular fantasy for Alexander Halliday liked to imagine he was a cat, covered in a shiny coat of blue-black fur from the tip of his tail to the top of his feline head.
 He dreamed of rubbing his slender body against the car seat and spraying his scent.
 His whiskers quivered with the vividness of his fantasy.

 The decision to recruit Larry was down to him.
-His business partner, Eleanor Savage, was a wealthy socialite who left the hiring and firing to him.
+His business partner, Eleanor Savage, was a wealthy socialite and her involvement in the gallery was no more than a vanity project.
 She dressed in expensive gaudy outfits and had no sense of colour or understanding of art.
 Eleanor never felt other than herself.

 Halliday was used to the looks of disdain that the very fat receive from the slim and underfed.
 He felt a kinship with Larry, an affinity born from a shared sense of exclusion and rebuke.

 Nolan was waiting for him at the gallery.
-“It’s an absolute disgrace,” he was not making any sense.
-“That freak says he is an exhibit.”
+“It’s an absolute disgrace.”
+He was not making any sense.
+“That freak says he's an exhibit.”

 “What’s all this about?”
 Halliday asked Larry.
 “Are you not feeling well?”